HLE (singer): Life

 Ntombela grew up in Newcastle, KwaZulu-Natal, South Africa.
-Her father was a bishop at Potters House Family Church.
+Her father is a bishop at Potters House Family Church.

 Career

 Ntombela began her career as a backing vocalist for Ntokozo Mbambo.
-In 2012, she was asked to lead a song with the Joyous Celebrations gospel choir, after Khaya Mthethwa was unable to do so because of a commitment to Idols South Africa.
+In 2012, she was asked to lead a song with the Joyous Celebration gospel choir, after Khaya Mthethwa was unable to do so because of a commitment to Idols South Africa.
 She joined the choir afterwards.

 Ntombela later left the choir and embarked on a solo career as HLE.
 She recorded her debut gospel album, titled Your Kingdom on Earth, in 2019.
 The same year, she was featured on Benjamin Dube's album, Glory in His Presence.

 In 2020, HLE released her debut solo single, "Dwala"; it debuted at number one on the iTunes charts.
 She launched a project, The HOW Project, which centers around the heart of a worshiper.
 A month later, she released her second debut single, "You Are".
 HLE released her debut album, Your Kingdom On Earth (Live).

 On July 1, 2020, HLE's weekly show titled "Adlib" premiered on One Gospel, Channel 331, DSTv.
 In this show, Hle hosts South African gospel musicians.

-2022-present: New projects
+2022-present: new projects

-In February 17, was announced that Hle has signed a record deal with Motown based in Nashville.
+In February 17, was announced that Hle has signed a record deal with Motown Gospel under Capitol Christian Music Group, based in Nashville.